On this page

 Investor Retirement visa

-The Investor Retirement visa enables state and territory governments to sponsor self-funded retirees to settle in regional, rural and low population growth areas of Australia.
+The Investor Retirement visa (subclass 405) enables state and territory governments to sponsor self-funded retirees to reside in Australia.

 Working Holiday visa

 The Working Holiday visa (subclass 417) is a tourism and cultural exchange-based visa programme which allows young adults, aged 18-30, from eligible partner countries to have an extended holiday of up to 12 months in Australia, during which they can engage in short term work and study.

 While predominantly a 'once-in-a-lifetime' opportunity for participants, first time working holiday visa holders who undertake at least three months (88 days) 'specified work' in the agriculture, mining or construction industries within regional Australia during their stay, acquire eligibility to apply for a second working holiday visa.
 The second working holiday (subclass 417) visa initiative, introduced in 2005, thus creates an incentive which encourages participants to travel to and work in regional Australia.

 Australian state and territory governments encourage more skilled migrants to settle in many regions of Australia.

 Fact Sheet 26.
 Produced by the National Communications Branch, Department of Immigration and Border Protection, Canberra.